State Assessment Frequently Asked Questions

 What is the spring testing window?

 Do you have questions that weren’t addressed above?
-Feel free to contact the school principal or you may use this form and someone will be in touch to respond to your questions.
+Feel free to contact the school principal.